CSNW/node-new-freshbooks/README.md

 [![Build Status](https://travis-ci.org/CSNW/node-new-freshbooks.svg?branch=master)](https://travis-ci.org/CSNW/node-new-freshbooks)

-Node.js client that wraps a subset of FreshBooks "new" JSON API.
+Node.js client that wraps a subset of the JSON API for the "new" FreshBooks.

 The [tests](https://travis-ci.org/CSNW/node-new-freshbooks) are run daily on Travis; they test FreshBooks' API as well this library, so that we know immediately if there has been a breaking API change.